-Controlled operations emissions of NOx, ROG, and PM10 are summarized in Table 3.2-4.
-Those emissions reflect Lodi Gas Storage's proposed BACT for the project that involve an oxidation catalyst, which would limit emissions to 0.15 gram ROG and 0.60 gram CO per brake-horsepower hour and selective catalytic reduction to limit NOx emissions to 0.15 gram per brake-horsepower hour.
-Before obtaining an Authority to Construct Permit and a Permit to Operate, Lodi Gas Storage must obtain the agreement of the BAAQMD as to what technologies constitute BACT.
+Controlled operational emissions of NOx, ROG, and PM10 are summarized in Table 3.2-4.
+Those emissions reflect BACT for the project's compressor engines that assumes an emissions limit of 0.069 gram/brake-hp-hour for ROG and 0.60 grams/brake-hp-hour for CO and a NOx emissions limit of 0.15 grams per brake-horsepower hour.
+Before obtaining an Authority to Construct Permit and a Permit to Operate, LGS must obtain the agreement of the BAAQMD as to what technologies constitute BACT.
 If controlled emissions (after installation of BACT) exceed specific trigger levels, then emission offsets or credits must be obtained for the project.